Hollywood still loves its follow-ups – here’s our round-up of 110 (and counting) sequels that are currently being worked on.

 The Addams Family 2

 No messing around here.
 The new animated take on The Addams Family comfortably made its way into profit, and with that in mind, a sequel was on the stove just days after its US release.
 An October 2021 release date has been earmarked for the film too.
-The voice cast is expected to return, although whether director Conrad Vernon (Sausage Party) is back too remains to be seen.
+The voice cast returns, but new directors are aboard: Greg Tiernan, Laura Brousseau and Kevin Pavlovic steer this one.

 After the first film crossed $1bn at the global box office, a sequel to Aquaman was inevitable.
 Jason Momoa will return of course, and James Wan remains the incumbent director.
-David Leslie Johnson-McGoldrick is back to pen the screenplay for the film, although no firm release date has thus far been announced.
+David Leslie Johnson-McGoldrick is back to pen the screenplay for the film, and the film is called Aquaman & The Lost Kingdom.
+Expect it in December 2022.

 Following the giant success of Disney’s live action take on Aladdin in 2019, the studio is now said to be considering a follow-up to the movie.
 Although whether it’ll follow the path set by the animated The Return Of Jafar is unknown.
 Producer Dan Lin confirmed that work is being done to explore another film, although as of yet, no further announcements have been made.
 There are also plans for a Disney+ spin-off project that may or may not replace a direct sequel.